DavesCodeMusings/raspberry-cobbler/docs/usb-storage-side-quest.md

 ```

 ## Creating a hotplug mount script
+The script that does the mounting is a little more involved.
+From our experience with mounting boot and root file systems, we know we want to run fsck first.
+But, we'll need to do some validation checks before attempting any of this.
+What kind of file system is it?
+What's its UUID?

-For the script, we'll do some validation checks before attempting to mount the device.
-We'll then use blkid to determine the UUID and file system type so we know how to check it and mount it.
+We can use blkid to determine the UUID and file system type so we know how to check it and mount it.

 ```
 ~ # cat -n /etc/mdev/usb-storage.sh